ZuhiNaz1/lego-shop-client/README.md

 **- Blogs on React.js:** Our website have blog posts on React.js, a popular JavaScript library used in building web applications.

-**- Mobile Responsive:** LeGO Shop is designed to be mobile responsive, allowing foodies to access it from any device.
+**- Mobile Responsive:** LeGO Shop is designed to be mobile responsive, allowing people to access it from any device.